🔼The name Palti: Summary

 The letter י (yod) upon which our name ends, may either create an adjective (escapist), a possessive form (my deliverance), or may be a remnant of יה (Yah), which is short for יהוה, which is the name YHWH, or Yahweh.

 NOBSE Study Bible Name List deems Palti an "abbreviation of Pelatiah," for which it reads Yahweh Has Freed, and Jones' Dictionary of Old Testament Proper Names has the similar Deliverance Of The Lord.

 BDB Theological Dictionary suggests that Palti is "perhaps abbreviation of Paltiel," which it doesn't translate either.
-Still, BDB lists both names under the root-verb פלט (palat), meaning to bring into security.
+Still, BDB lists both names under the verb פלט (palat), meaning to bring into security.